ucsd-cse29/fa24/src/week3/index.md

 - [ ] Open the Git Bash terminal application (Windows) or Terminal (Mac) and try some commands from [Lab 1](https://ucsd-cse29.github.io/fa24/week1/index.html#navigation-commands)
 - [ ] Try to `ls` your `Desktop` directory.
 Do those files look familiar?
 - [ ] Try to `ssh` into `ieng6` with your username and password (just like you did in Lab 1)
-- [ ] Help each other if anyone has issues installing VSCode or figuring out the terminal.
+- [ ] Help each other if anyone has issues installing or figuring out the terminal.

 **Discuss and write in notes**: